 Why to think twice before walking with weights

 Okay, okay—but what about the ankle-weight varieties?
 Unfortunately, they’re categorized in the same way.
 According to the Mayo Clinic, the tool is not recommended for supplementing walks—not even a little bit.
 Aside from possibly straining the ankle joint and leg muscles, which can up your chances of getting hurt (and not being able to exercise at all), Harvard Medical School reports they can also lead to a muscle imbalance in your quadriceps and hamstrings.
-On top of that, the pull they put on the ankle joint can lead to some serious issues if you’re not careful, including the risk of tendon or ligament injuries to your knees, hips, and back.
+On top of that, the pull they place on the ankle joint can lead to some serious issues if you’re not careful, including the risk of tendon or ligament injuries to your knees, hips, and back.

 And the good-for-you reasons to give them a try

 Anytime you add more weight to your body, your muscles have to work harder to move—and that principle extends itself to walking with weights.
-According to the ACE, strapping them on is a simple way to boost the physiological demands of walking.
+According to the ACE, strapping them on is a simple way to boost the physiological demands of walking and get stronger.
 Even upping the weight you’re using by a tiny bit can help increase your heart rate by 5 to 10 beats per minute, as well as your oxygen consumption and caloric expenditure—meaning the amount of calories you’re burning—by 5 to 15 percent.

 Despite that being the case, studies have shown that you can up the amount of oxygen you’re taking in and the amount of calories you’re burning simply by better engaging your upper body.
 This means you don’t even need the weights to reap their body-boosting benefits.
 So sure, you can use hand weights, for instance, but you can also get similar results from simply swinging your arms a little more.
 And by going this route, you don’t need to worry about the possible negatives that could result from using the accessory during your workouts.